NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 sudo certbot --nginx -d git.example.com
 ```

-Then follow a few prompts and your certificate should be issued and as a bonus auto-redirect from http to https will be configured.
+Then follow a few prompts and your certificate should be issued.
+As a bonus auto-redirect from HTTP to HTTPS will be configured alongside certificate auto-renewal.

 ## Access notes with NotesHub